-$^{^{3}}$ JOSEPH H. M. WEDDERBURN (1882-1948) is particularly known for some fundamental results on the structure of certain important types of abstract algebraic systems.
-As noted in the article by K. H. Parshall in the bibliography, there is a case for attributing the cited result jointly to Wedderburn and L. E. Dickson (1874-1954).
+&lt;sup>5JOSEPH H. M. WEDDERBURN (1882-1948) is particularly known for some fundamental results on the structure of certain important types of abstract algebraic systems.
+As noted in the article by K. H. Parshall in the bibliography, there is a case for attributing the cited result jointly to Wedderburn and LEONARD EUGENE DICKSON (1874-1954), who was one of the first American researchers in abstract algebra and number theory.

-4See the books by Herstein or Hungerford.
+&lt;sup>6See the books by Herstein or Hungerford.